 Back in the latter part of the 20th century, almost every new bike would arrive with a ratio identical or similar to this.
 It was for a time the standard ‘race’ setup and dates back to a time when you bought a bike that simply came with double or triple gearing.
 Today’s racers will still use something very similar, albeit with a slightly larger outer ring.
 This ratio is fast on the flat but offers little assistance on the climbs.
 It is, therefore, only the supremely fit or dedicated racers who use this.

 1x Single Chainring

-Slightly closer ratio cassettes such as 11/25, 11/28 or 11/30 are better for riders with a good level of fitness or who prefer flatter terrain.
+Closer ratio cassettes such as 11/25, 11/28 or 11/30 are better for riders with a high level of fitness or who prefer flatter terrain.

 Semi-Compact 36/52 with 11/25 to 11/34

-Amateur racers and super-strong riders may benefit from such a set-up.
-It still offers some assistance on climbs thanks to the 36t inner ring.
-However, it’s the 52t outer ring that they crave as it allows them to ride faster o the flats.
-This offers the following benefits;
+Amateur racers and riders with a decent level of fitness may benefit from this setup.
+It still offers some assistance on the climbs thanks to its 36t inner ring.
+However, it’s the 52 teeth outer chainring that anyone opting for this setup really desires.
+This setup offers the following benefits;

-- The gap between gears is not as high, ideally you would keep the number of sprockets as close as possible.
-The reason for this is to avoid loss of pedaling rhythm when changing gear.
-As well as the loss of power generated through the pedals due to this loss of rhythm.
-Therefore, opting for smaller spaced cassette like a 11/25 or 11/28 avoids this jump in gear change.
-This also has the added benefit of making the pedaling action smoother.
+- The gap between gears is relatively small.
+Ideally, you want to keep this number as small as possible.
+The reason for this is to avoid loss of pedalling rhythm when changing gear.
+A loss of rhythm will also affect power output making it less efficient.
+Therefore, opting for a smaller spaced cassette like an 11/25 or 11/28 avoids this jump when changing gear.

-- Specifying larger chainrings and/or closer cassette ratios also make the bike faster on the flat.
+- Specifying larger chainrings and/or closer cassette ratios also makes the bike faster on the flat.

-We hope this guide helps you to gain an understanding of what to choose when buying a new bike.
-If, however you still need assistance then please contact the customer service team.
+We hope this guide helps you gain an understanding of what to choose when buying a new bike.
+If, however you still need assistance then please do not hesitate to get in touch.